arackaf/micro-graphql-react/readme.md

 ### Are these actual problems you're facing?

 These are actual problems I ran into when evaluating GraphQL clients, which left me wanting a low-level, configurable caching solution.
 That's the value proposition of this project.
 If you're not facing these problems, for whatever reasons, you'll likely be better off with a more automated solution like Urql or Apollo.

+To be crystal clear, nothing in this readme should be misconstrued as claiming this project to be "better" than any other.
+The point is to articulate common problems with client-side GraphQL caching, and show how this project solves them.
+Keep these problems in mind when evaluating GraphQL clients, and pick the best solution for **your** app.